 How do silk flowers compare to fresh ones?

 Silk flowers are great because they don’t need water to last.
 However, these flowers often lack a realistic look.
-The best place to use silk flowers is an area where they won’t be viewed up close, such as a hanging floral arrangement.
+The best place to use silk flowers is somewhere where they won’t be viewed up close, such as a hanging floral arrangement.
 Fresh flowers are preferable for up-close, personal arrangements, such as bouquets and centerpieces.
 However, consider that out of water they may not look as well as when they were arranged.
 It should be noted that silk and fresh flowers are difficult to color match, so we try to avoid using them together.

 Can I add décor items to my arrangements?